 South Walnut is approximately 0.12 square miles (75 acres) and consists of two unincorporated areas in the southeastern portion of the ESGV Planning Area.
 It consists of mostly industrial use with no housing units or residents.
-The majority of extant buildings and structures in South Walnut were built after World War II, between the early 2000s and 2020s.
-The San Jose Creek, utilized as a storm channel at the time of this report, serves as the southern boundary of the north island.
-(Figure 4.4.9-1, South Walnut Decade-by-Decade Map).135
+At the time of the reconnaissance survey in 2024, the majority (or over 73 percent) of extant structures were more than 50 years old, with the greatest number constructed in between the 150s and 1960s.
+Less than 1 percent predate 1940, and approximately 4 percent are less than 50 years old.
+The San Jose Creek, utilized as a storm channel at the time of this report, serves as the southern boundary of the north island (Figure 4.4.9-1, South Walnut Decade-by-Decade Map).123

 Figure 4.4.9-1.
-South Walnut Decade-by-Decade Map136
+South Walnut Decade-by-Decade Map124

-Los Angeles County Department of Regional Planning.
+123 Los Angeles County Department of Regional Planning.
 June 2023.
 "East San Gabriel Valley Area Plan Public Review Draft," pp. 8, 56-58.

-Los Angeles County Department of Regional Planning GIS.
+124 Los Angeles County Department of Regional Planning GIS.
 October 2024.
 South Walnut Decade-by-Decade [map].

-During the mid-1800s, the mission period ended in the ESGV, leading to the Rancho Period.
-During the Rancho Period, Mexico sold land grants to interested individuals looking to develop the land for ranches and agriculture.
-William Workman and John Rowland led a group of eastern settlers to Alta California looking for good ranch and agricultural lands.
-137 William Workman and John Rowland requested a land grant in the mid-1800s to start developing roughly 48,000 acres.
-The ranch became known as Rancho La Puente.
-138 Rancho La Puente was established as a cattle ranch originally before branching into agricultural endeavors at the end of the gold rush in California.
+During the mid-1830s, the mission period ended in the ESGV, leading to the Rancho Period.
+During the Rancho Period, Mexico granted land with conditions to interested individuals looking to develop the land for ranches and agriculture.
+William Workman and John Rowland led a group of settlers and others to Alta California looking for good ranch and agricultural lands.125 William Workman and John Rowland requested a land grant in the mid-1800s to start developing roughly 48,000 acres.
+The ranch became known as Rancho La Puente.126 Rancho La Puente was established as a cattle ranch originally before branching into agricultural endeavors at the end of the gold rush in California.
 It was a cattle ranch from 1842 to approximately the 1840s.
 The ranch did well during the Gold Rush of 1848 in California supplying the hungry miners with fresh beef in the gold fields.
 However, with the end of the gold rush and the added complications of a series of droughts and floods, the cattle ranch became less profitable.
-In response, the Workman and Rowland family expanded to grow both wheat and grapes for wine production.
-139 One of the surviving homes from this era is the Workman house, which was built in 1842 as a simple, rectangular building, which is now located in just north of Hacienda Heights in the City of Industry and was expanded over time.
-140 After the annexation of California, ranchos were required to reestablish their boundaries with the American government.141 In 1867, after finally winning the fight for the right to keep their property from the United States, Rowland and Workman surveyed the land in preparation of dividing the land between them.
-142 The unincorporated area of South Walnut was historically part of the Rancho La Puente.
+In response, the Workman and Rowland family expanded to grow both wheat and grapes for wine production.127 One of the surviving homes from this era is the Workman House, which was built in 1842 as a simple, rectangular building, which is located just north of Hacienda Heights in the City of Industry and was expanded over time.128 After the annexation of California, ranchos were required to reestablish their boundaries with the American government.129 In 1867, after finally winning the fight for the right to keep their property from the United States, Rowland and Workman surveyed the land in preparation of dividing the land between them.130 The unincorporated area of South Walnut was historically part of the Rancho La Puente.

 South Walnut was historically used for agriculture during the Rancho Period and then later during the period of the citrus industry.
 The unincorporated area of South Walnut is completely surrounded by the City of Industry.
 Unlike most other unincorporated and incorporated areas in the ESGV, South Walnut has no residential development.
 The warehouses and storages were built between the 1970s and 1990s.
 The area of South Walnut has developed into an industrial area.
-It is across the street from the Industry Metrolink station, the only Riverside Line station in the ESGV.
-At the time preparing this HCS, the area is used for warehouses, storage, and distribution.
+It is across the street from the Industry Metrolink station, the only Riverside Line station in the ESGV.131 At the time preparing this HCS, the area is used for warehouses, storage, and distribution.